Oxford vs Cambridge for Economics – Which one is better in 2024?

 Cambridge Entry Requirements Pie Charts

 As you can see from this data, Cambridge are typically stricter than Oxford.
 Oxford’s data has shown that they tend to interview 85% of their applicant pool which does boost your chances if you do interview well.
 Data has been effectively sourced for their economics degree stats.
-This data also shows the amount of student who chose to apply for both universities which outlines who the majroity tend to go for.
+This data also shows the amount of student who chose to apply for both universities which outlines who the majority tend to go for.

 Oxbridge Academic Requirements